 We have a set of customised voting policies with our voting agent.
 However, our voting decisions are made in accordance with Fidelity's principles and voting guidelines after consultation with the relevant portfolio managers where appropriate.
-We use research from a number of agents, including Glass Lewis's shareholder meeting research reports, to supplement our in-house view.
+We use research from a number of global and local agents, including Glass Lewis's shareholder meeting research reports, to supplement our inhouse view.

-For most markets, the sustainable investing team reviews every agenda and monitors the votes at every meeting on our voting platform.
+For most markets, the Sustainable Investing Team reviews every agenda and monitors the votes at every meeting on our voting platform.
 This ensures that votes are cast correctly at the time they are submitted and updated, if necessary, up until the meeting instruction deadline where new information is received.